PowHERful 2019 Austin Enrichment Conference recap

 Learn more about the PowHERful 2019 Austin Enrichment Conference.
 The Enrichment conferences are a mix of lectures, panels, networking, and a technical workshop, giving young…

 Recently, the IBM Austin campus hosted its second PowHERful Austin Enrichment Conference, and it’s safe to say this one was bigger than the last.
-Missed the last one?
-You can read this brief blog to catch you up.

 If you aren’t familiar with the PowHERful Foundation, it’s a foundation co-founded by Soledad O’Brien to uplift and support young women to and through college, including partnering with companies like IBM to provide STEM (science, technology, engineering, and math) content during their local enrichment conferences.
 PowHERful does more than just that, it also provides scholarships and other opportunities to girls from ages 14-23.